Senseye/ergast-aurelia-sample-app/README.md

+This is a sample application built with [Aurelia.io](https://aurelia.io) framework.

 # How to start the application

 **System prerequisite**: NodeJS and npm must be installed (should run on 4.5 as well as 9.2)